icebert04/icebert04.github.io/_posts/2018-3-27-goodbye-kawhi.md

 I really don't know the real story.
 But I have to think its the influence of the Uncle.
 There is this possibility that Kawhi might ask for a trade after the end of the season.
 And I won't be surprised if the organization succumb to his request.

 I like Kawhi!
 He is, by far, the best 2 way player in the league today.
+But he keeps on making this drama and creates a negative impact on the players, coaching staff and the organization, then they should let him go.
+We will miss him...
+Yes! we migth not get a respecatable replacement for him.
+But better moving forward than backward.
+The San Antonio Spurs work so hard for many years to attain the respect from all over the NBA league.
+It will surely be a mistake to let a toxic guy like Kawhi to posion their legacy!